cbartram/nanoleaf-layout/README.md

 Simply take the `PanelLayout {...}` portion of the response and pass it into the `<NanoleafLayout />` component.

 For more information about how to get this data check out the Nanoleaf Developer Documentation.

+**AS OF VERSION 2.1.0** Nanoleaf has been renamed to index.js so this could potentially break your code.
+When you are importing Nanoleaf ensure you change your code to import  `index.js` instead of `nanoleaf-layout.js` (e.g. `import NanoleafLayout from 'lib/index'`)

 ## Whats New